wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-docker-compose-quickstart.md

 ## Next steps

 * Check out the [Compose CLI reference](http://docs.docker.com/compose/cli/) and [user guide](http://docs.docker.com/compose/) for more examples of building and deploying multi-container apps.
-* Use an Azure Resource Manager template, either your own or one contributed from the <!-- deleted by customization [community](http://azure.microsoft.com/documentation/templates/) --><!-- keep by customization: begin --> [community](/documentation/templates/) <!-- keep by customization: end -->, to deploy an Azure VM with Docker and an application set up with Compose.
-For example, the [Deploy a WordPress blog with <!-- deleted by customization Docker](https://azure.microsoft.com/documentation/templates/docker-wordpress-mysql/) --><!-- keep by customization: begin --> Docker](/documentation/templates/docker-wordpress-mysql/) <!-- keep by customization: end --> template uses Docker and Compose to quickly deploy WordPress with a MySQL backend on an Ubuntu VM.
+* Use an Azure Resource Manager template, either your own or one contributed from the [community](http://azure.microsoft.com/documentation/templates/), to deploy an Azure VM with Docker and an application set up with Compose.
+For example, the [Deploy a WordPress blog with Docker](https://azure.microsoft.com/documentation/templates/docker-wordpress-mysql/) template uses Docker and Compose to quickly deploy WordPress with a MySQL backend on an Ubuntu VM.
 * Try integrating Docker Compose with a [Docker Swarm](/documentation/articles/virtual-machines-docker-swarm) cluster.
 See [Docker Compose/Swarm integration](https://github.com/docker/compose/blob/master/SWARM.md) for scenarios.